gchq/stroom-docs/content/en/docs/glossary.md

 Typically refers to an item that can be created in the Explorer Tree, e.g. a Feed, a Pipeline, a Dashboard, etc. May also be known as an {{< glossary "Entity" >}}.

+## Elasticsearch

+{{< external-link "Elasticsearch" "https://www.elastic.co/elasticsearch/" >}} is an Open Source and commercial search index product.
+Stroom can be connected to one or more Elasticsearch clusters so that event indexing and search is handled by Elasticsearch rather than internally.

 ## Entity

 Typically refers to an item that can be created in the Explorer Tree, e.g. a Feed, a Pipeline, a Dashboard, etc. May also be known as a {{< glossary "Document" >}}.